-I am a sociologist focused on several processes of discrimination.
-I am engaged in the critical thinking on social justice and equality.
-That permeates my scientific, professional and activist trajectory.
+I am a sociologist dedicated in disrupting and challenging all forms of social discrimination.
+My engagement in discussing social justice and equality permeates my scientific, professional and activist trajectory.
 I graduated in Sociology and Politics at the Foundation School of Sociology and Politics in Sao Paulo (FESPSP), with an anthropological research about racism in samba parties.
-The research pointed that racial democracy in Brazil is a myth, and even in atmosphere of festivities, racism remains.
+The research pointed at the myth of racial democracy in Brazil as a mask for racist social interactions that happen in the festive atmosphere.

 In the University of Barcelona (UB), I studied a MSc in Sociology.
-My research explored the discursive dimension of white-Spaniards-homosexual-women who live in Barcelona to interpret the social problem delimitated by whiteness.
-I analysed the construction of self, as women who like women, and the “other” women, in a sense to understand the production of markers of differentiation and privilege.
+My research explored the discursive dimension of women who self identify as white, lesbians and Spanish living in Barcelona to interpret the construction of desire for other women.
+I analysed how whiteness delimitated desire through the representation of the “Other” women, in a sense to understand the production of difference and privilege.

 What motivated me to undertake PhD study?